pnlnum/pnl/README.md

 include <prefix>/share/pnl/CMakeuser.incl
 ```

-Note that the `CMakeuser.incl` file can also be found in the `build` directory.
+The `CMakeuser.incl` file can also be found in the root of the `build` directory.

 See Section 1.3.1 of the [manual](https://pnlnum.github.io/pnl/manual-html/pnl-manual.html)  for more details on the syntax of this Makefile.